Michael Avenatti: Stormy Daniels 2011 Threat May Be Linked To Donald Trump's Failed MMA League, Lawyer Hints

-About three weeks ago, adult film star Stormy Daniels and her attorney, Michael Avanetti, released a forensic sketch of a man that Daniels says threatened her in 2011 — a great made in the name of Donald Trump.
+Three weeks ago, adult film star Stormy Daniels and her attorney, Michael Avanetti, released a forensic sketch of a man that Daniels says threatened her in 2011 — a threat allegedly made in the name of Donald Trump.
 At the time, Daniels was cooperating with the tabloid InTouch Weekly for a story about her alleged sexual encounter with Trump in 2006.

-Now, Avenatti says that his investigation has narrowed the list of possible suspects down to only “two or four individuals — and the man who threatened Daniels may be connected to a mixed martial arts league once partially owned by Trump, according to a lengthy interview with Avenatti published Monday by The Daily Beast online magazine.
-That entire interview may be read online at this link.
+Now, Avenatti says that his investigation has narrowed the list of possible suspects down to only “two or four individuals,” and the man who threatened Daniels may be connected to a mixed martial arts league once partially owned by Trump, according to a lengthy interview with Avenatti published Monday by The Daily Beast.
+That entire interview can be read online at this link.

-The assailant in the sketch, according to Daniels account, accosted her in a Las Vegas parking lot and warned her to “leave Mr. Trump alone.”
+The assailant in the sketch, according to Daniels’ account, accosted her in a Las Vegas parking lot and warned her to “leave Mr. Trump alone.”
 Daniels, who legal name is Stephanie Clifford, was with her then-infant daughter.
 The man told her, “That’s a beautiful little girl.
 It’d be a shame if something happened to her mom,” according to Daniels’ recollection.

 “There may be a link between the MMA league — or business — and the threat.
 We don’t know that yet,” Avenatti said.
 “But it has crossed our mind as well.
 Though to be clear, the individual that approached her at her car was not the gentleman [Fedor Emelianenko] that was widely reported recently as being questioned by the FBI.”

-Emeliankeno, a Russian MMA star who is known as a favorite of his country’s president Vladimir Putin, was signed to a headlining contract with Affliction, shunning the sport’s top promotion, the UFC.
+Emeliankeno, a Russian MMA star, who is known as a favorite of his country’s president, Vladimir Putin, was signed to a headlining contract with Affliction, shunning the sport’s top promotion, the UFC.

-The chief operating officer of Affliction Entertainment was Trump’s personal lawyer and “fixer,” Michael Cohen — who in 2016 paid Daniels $130,000 in “hush money” to keep her quiet about the alleged 2006 affair with Trump.
+The chief operating officer of Affliction Entertainment was Trump’s personal lawyer and “fixer,” Michael Cohen, who, in 2016, paid Daniels $130,000 in “hush money” to keep her quiet about the alleged 2006 affair with Trump.
 Cohen is now under criminal investigation in New York, possibly in connection with the Daniels payoff.

 Daniels is suing Trump and Cohen to get out of the “hush” agreement she signed in exchange for the payoff.
-She and Avenatti have also filed a separate lawsuit against Trump charging that he defamed her by in effect calling her a liar when he claimed in an April 18 Twitter post that the forensic sketch of the threat suspect was “a con job” and that the man depicted in the sketch was “non-existent.”
+She and Avenatti have also filed a separate lawsuit against Trump charging that he defamed her by, in effect, calling her a liar when he claimed in an April 18 Twitter post that the forensic sketch of the threat suspect was “a con job” and that the man depicted in the sketch was “non-existent.”

 Stormy Daniels reveals sketch of man she says threatened her and her daughter 7 years ago… to stay silent on Trump… on The View just now pic.twitter.com/ZuBp2W83SI